VithalBiradar/Vithal-4NI23EC124-/README.md

 Vout=0.9V and the width =1.08um.
 # AC Analysis:
 ![image](https://github.com/user-attachments/assets/d3d5cf60-603f-4086-9882-9f11252055d0)
-# inference

 # Inference:
-Current is directly Propotional to the Width of the Mosfet and the current changes with the change in width.
+1.The Current Id is dependent on width and hence it changes when the width changes whereas the remaining parameters remain constany.
-Mosfet saturation ensures the mosfet works as an amplifier and produces the desired negative gain as per the equation Av=-gm*Rd.
-Q point stability is attained in saturation region thus helping in attaining linear amplification .
-The Mosfet gain is increased in mid band frequency range (small signal analysis).
+2.DC Analysis ensures proper biasing and hence the mosfet operates in saturation and Q point stability is attained.
-The Transient analysis reveleas the response of the circuit to time domain ssignal and determines how quickly the circuit responds to variation.
+3.The Transient analysis reveleas the response of the circuit to time domain ssignal and determines how quickly the circuit responds to variation.
 This is essential in high speed applications.
-6.AC Analysis helps in designing circuits with desired gain and helps in impedance matching.
+4.AC Analysis helps in designing circuits with desired gain and helps in impedance matching.
 Also helps in understanding the frequency response and small signal behaviour of the circuit.
+5.Together all the analysis helps in designing and opyimising an amplifier.